|

 who brought them out of Egypt.
 By this, Israelites must grow and mature in their faith with God.
 Many difficult

 situations in their journey were overcome primarily because they placed their faith in God.
+The Israelite

 experience in the wilderness and even in their settlement in Canaan give us lessons in our contemporary life.
 In the instruction given